entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/invoking-api.md

 ## Prerequisites

 * Basic knowledge of Postman.
 You can download the Postman application or use Postman on the web.
 The latter requires changes to the Keycloak configuration.
 * A local running copy of the Entando App Engine.
-For more details, refer to the [Entando App Engine Repository Readme](https://github.com/entando/entando-de-app/blob/develop/README.md#using-swagger)
+For more details, refer to the [Entando App Engine GitHub Readme](https://github.com/entando/entando-de-app/blob/develop/README.md#using-swagger)
 * An enabled Swagger UI

 ## Set Up a Postman Environment